Saint Isidora: Later life and death

 After leaving the monastery, Isidora essentially disappeared.
 No stories, records or texts exist that indicate where she might have traveled to, how she lived, or how she died.
 Most modern scholarship suggests she died no later than the year 365 AD.

 Canonization

 The date of canonization for Saint Isidora is unknown.
-Having lived before the Sacred Congregation of Rites founded by Pope Sixtus V in 1588 (now the Congregation for the Causes of Saints), the records of Isidora's Canonization have been lost if ever they existed.
+Having lived before the Sacred Congregation of Rites founded by Pope Sixtus V in 1588 (now the Congregation for the Causes of Saints), the records of Isidora's canonization have been lost if ever they existed.
 During Isidora's life time, the process for canonization fell under Pre-Congregation, where designates for Sainthood could be canonized by a local bishop or primate based on devotion, which is likely what took place with her cause.

-The Feast day of Isidora is celebrated by both the Eastern Orthodox Church and Roman Catholic Church on May 1 and may also be on May 10.
+The feast day of Isidora is celebrated by both the Eastern Orthodox Church and Roman Catholic Church on 10 May and 1 May respectively.